Healthy Homes Assessment Strathmore Park

 Insulation Strathmore Park

-Underfloor and ceiling insulation has been compulsory in all rental houses from 1 July 2019.
-Property managers and landlords must make sure that the insulation meets the new standard.
-In some cases, current ceiling insulation, or the insulation of the subfloor space might need to be filled with or replaced.
+Ceiling and underfloor insulation is mandatory on all rental houses from 1 July 2019.
+All landlords and property managers must make sure that the insulation meets standards that are in line with the latest quality.
+In certain situations, the existing ceiling insulation or insulation in the sub floor space might need to be added or replaced.

-A well-insulated house can help control condensation and reduce the chances of mould and damp, and it will make it easier to allow the household to keep heat.
+A well-insulated house can help control condensation and lower the chance of dampness and mould, and will also make an easier task to the house to retain warmth.

-The "R" stands for thermal resistance and is a measure of how well insulation withstands heat flow.
-The more R-value is higher, the better the insulation.
+The "R" signifies thermal resistance and is a gauge of how well the insulation resists heat flow.
+The greater the R-value, the higher the standard of insulation.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3